kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/101-underlying-technologies/102-union-filesystems.md

 # Union Filesystems

 Union filesystems, also known as UnionFS, play a crucial role in the overall functioning of Docker.
-In this section, we will discuss what union filesystems are and how they contribute to the seamless operation of Docker containers.

-## Overview

-A union filesystem is a unique type of filesystem that creates a virtual, layered file structure by overlaying multiple directories.
+It's a unique type of filesystem that creates a virtual, layered file structure by overlaying multiple directories.
 Instead of modifying the original file system or merging directories, UnionFS enables the simultaneous mounting of multiple directories on a single mount point while keeping their contents separate.
 This feature is especially beneficial in the context of Docker, as it allows us to manage and optimize storage performance by minimizing duplication and reducing the container image size.

-## Key Features of Union Filesystems

 These are some of the essential features of union filesystems: